 On June 7, the Arizona Court of Appeals upheld a ruling from the Maricopa County Superior Court rejecting the business’ attempt to discriminate against LGBTQ by claiming a religious exemption.
-The Alliance Defending Freedom appealed the case to the Arizona Supreme Court, and in November 2018 the AZ Supreme Court granted review and scheduled oral argument in the case for January 22, 2019.
+The Alliance Defending Freedom appealed the case to the Arizona Supreme Court, which heard the case on January 22, 2019.

 - May 2016: Brush & Nib owners Joanna Duka and Breanna Koski file suit against the city of Phoenix, seeking a religious exemption from the city’s LGBTQ nondiscrimination ordinance and hoping to preempt them from having to serve LGBTQ customers.

 - July 19, 2017: More than 60 businesses submit a friend-of-the-court brief on behalf of the defendant, supporting the nondiscrimination ordinance; major signers include PetSmart, GoDaddy, the Phoenix Suns, and the Arizona Diamondbacks.
 Several other amicus briefs are filed.